As an application analyst you'll maintain IT services and have face-to-face correspondence with users who need your technical support

 Get in touch with your university's careers service to receive advice on placements and find internship opportunities.
-More information on what's currently available is available from Graduate Talent Pool.

 Opportunities for application analysts exist in all sectors of employment from financial services, education and public administration, to healthcare and retail.
 You can work across the UK and for any size of organisation.

 The main players are the big organisations with well-developed IT systems.
 They will often run their own graduate schemes.

 Look for job vancancies at: